paulawulkop/agent_aware_affordances/index.markdown

 Authors are with the [Autonomous Systems Lab](https://asl.ethz.ch), ETH Zurich, Switzerland.\
 <sup>1</sup>Also with the [School of ITEE](https://itee.uq.edu.au/), The University of Queensland, Australia.

+This paper was accepted at the [2023 IEEE International Conference on Robotics and Automation (ICRA)](https://icra2023.org/).

 You can find more information here:
 <a href="https://arxiv.org/abs/2209.05802">[Paper]</a>
 <a href="https://github.com/giuschio/agent_aware_affordances">[Code]</a>